Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 * The value for *organizationID* can be found in Amplify Central Platform > Organization.
 * The value for *clientId* can be found in Service Account.
 See [Create a service account](/docs/integrate_with_central/cli_central/cli_install/#authorize-your-cli-to-use-the-amplify-central-apis).

-Find the current agent release, please refer to the [agent release note](/docs/amplify_relnotes).
-Then this release number can be use to replace `{agentVersion}` in the command displayed in following sections.
+Find the current agent release in the [agent release note](/docs/amplify_relnotes).
+Then replace `{agentVersion}` with the current agent release in following sections.

 Pull the Docker image of the Discovery Agent: